otobrglez/zio-backtask/README.md

 ZIO Backtask was heavily inspired by [sidekiq] - very popular Ruby framwork for background jobs.

-The project uses Scala 3 and its capabilities and relies upon [Lettuce] Redis Client.
+The project uses ZIO 2, Scala 3 and its capabilities and relies upon [Lettuce] Redis Client.

 > ⚠️ This project is in proof-of-concept phase.
 It lacks a lot of basic and expected
 > functionalities and its APIs are subject to change.
 Please feel free to reach-out